mllev/a.dom/README.md

 </html>
 ```
 #### REACTIVITY
 ADOM supports changing the state of your data at runtime.
-This is achieved by writing `controllers`.

 Let's take the following example and make it reactive:
 ```js